demisto/demisto-sdk/demisto_sdk/commands/setup_env/README.md

 # Setup Environment

 The Command sets up a content environment and an integration/script environment.
 The command will configure VSCode and XSOAR/XSIAM instances for development and testing.

 ## Notes

-* This command will download integration parameters from Google Secret Manager, if the enviornment variable **DEMISTO_SDK_GCP_PROJECT_ID** is set to the GCP project ID.
+- The setup-env command downloads integration parameters from Google Secret Manager, if the environment variable DEMISTO_SDK_GCP_PROJECT_ID is set to the GCP project ID.
-* It will also create a virtual environment in the .venv folder if **--create-virtualenv** is passed.
+- The setup-env command creates a virtual environment in the .venv folder if the --create-virtualenv argument is included.
-* It will configure VSCode debugging and linting for the provided file paths or content repo.
+- The setup-env command configures VSCode debugging and linting for the provided file paths or content repository.
-* It will create a XSOAR/XSIAM instance and configure it for testing with the provided file paths or content repo, if a secret was found in Google Secret Manager.
+- If the --instance-name argument is included, the setup-env command creates an integration instance in your Cortex XSOAR or Cortex XSIAM tenant, with the provided file paths or content repository, if a secret was found in Google Secret Manager.

 ## Usage